-We Stories is available to any family that wants to participate.
+We Stories is available to any family in the St. Louis region with children birth to age 7 that wishes to participate.
 We leave the decision up to you.
 It is designed for families looking to start or strengthen conversations about race and racism.
 We have found that those families tend to be white families.
 Whereas many families of color consider these conversations to be an important part of family life, most white families consider explicit conversation about race to be a choice.
 In fact, many white institutions (families, schools, communities, and organizations) don’t believe it’s appropriate to talk about race at all.
 We have, for more than a few generations, tended to embrace a philosophy of colorblindness, which explicitly avoids addressing race and racism out of fear that noticing difference in an of itself will reinscribe bias or suggest it anew.
 We now know from research and personal experience that this approach doesn’t work in reducing bias or increasing equity.
 We have therefore created We Stories as an alternative approach for families to engage in.
 Most people who want to be deliberate in the messages they give their children about race and racism seek support and community in doing so.
 We are also very cognizant of the fact that we are white women raising white children.
 Much of our curriculum reflects our experiences growing up, coming of age, and parenting during an era where most white families chose not to talk about race and racism; therefore, we face a particular set of concerns and challenges in doing so.

 About two dozen multi-racial families are currently part of our Family Learning Program.
 We provide an affinity group for these families to engage in the We Stories program with others whose experiences more closely mirror their own.